 Making the vanity unit extra long so that it extends into the dressing room, which acts as a buffer between the bathroom and the bedroom, but the interaction between the various spaces plays up the sense of openness.

 Keeping the bathroom completely open to the bedroom and including a super-long vanity unit running the length of the bedroom wall, which cleverly turns into a dressing table that then morphs into a desk space for an extra touch of hotel-inspired styling.

 In our Modena display, we’ve used the bath to separate the ensuite from the bedroom.
 The bath sits between a section of wall and the shower.
 The result is an open design that makes a big impact.

 Tight on space in your ensuite, but want to have it all?
 Here we have used double frameless shower screens to create a separation from the basin area, with a freestanding bath against the wall,

 Here we have separated the ‘his and hers’ vanity units, and placed the ensuite between the bedroom and the dressing room to create a semi-open design that feels large and luxurious.

 You learn a thing or two when you’ve been building homes for over a hundred years.
 Like how to build a better home.

-Part of our award winning service is to offer a free home design service.
-So if you want an extra large ensuite with free standing bath, his and her walk in robes, or would like the kids to have their own bathrooms, we can design it for you.
+Part of our award-winning service is to offer a complimentary design service.
+So if you want an extra-large ensuite with freestanding bath, his and her walk-in robes, or would like the kids to have their own bathrooms, we can design it for you.
 Register your interest today.